VirtoCommerce/vc-deploy-apps/README.md

 To deploy a new Virto Commerce based application, do the following steps:

-1. Create a new folder called {name}-
+1. Create a new folder called "{name}-app".
+2.